CloudLabsAI-Azure/agentic-applications-for-unified-data-foundation-solution-accelerator/Labs/Lab2.md

 ## Sample Questions

 1. Total number of customers

 2. Total number of orders in the last 6 months by region

 ## Summary

-In this exercise, you:
+In this lab, you have completed:

+- Created and Configure a Microsoft Fabric Data Agent
+- Created a new Copilot Studio agent

 ## You have successfully completed the exercise.